fkarg/fkarg.github.io/drafts/the-four-hour-workweek.md

 While I thought I had read something about Fear Setting before, I was unable to find anything from memory fragments.
 The basic idea is to define the biggest fears you have, and by doing so, noticing that the biggest fear was uncertainty.
-This is an increadibly valuable technique, though the number of times to apply it is limited.
+This is an incredibly valuable technique, though the number of times to apply it is limited.
 Dreamlining can be used more often, and I used a similar technique in a goal setting workshop before.
 I have since incorporated part of it in the workshop, since it is complements some other techniques quite